Emerita analoga

-Emerita analoga, the Pacific sand crab or Pacific mole crab, is a species of small, sand-burrowing decapod crustacean found living in the sand along the temperate western coasts of North and South America.
+Emerita analoga, the Pacific sand crab, Pacific mole crab or coldwater mole crab, is a species of small, sand-burrowing decapod crustacean found living in the sand along the temperate western coasts of North and South America.
 It is found on exposed sandy beaches in the swash region of the intertidal zone.

 Description

 The Pacific sand crab is a small crustacean growing up to 35 mm long and 25 mm wide.
 The female is nearly twice as large as the male and can often be identified by the orange egg mass carried under the telson.
 The adult is sand-coloured and well camouflaged, and has no claws or spines.
 It has five pairs of legs and three pairs of pleopods.
 Sand crabs moult periodically, so their exoskeletons may be found washed up on the beach.